rongjenntw/llmcmd/README.md

 # Command Line LLM
 ## This program provide means to interact with llm on terminal.
 Start your prompt with one or more of the following characters.
     no prefix: run command on terminal
-    / prefix to your prompt: ask llm to suggest an executable a command ~ prefix to your prompt: simple prompt
+    / prefix to your prompt: ask llm to suggest an executable command ~ prefix to your prompt: simple question to llm
-    @ prefix to your prompt: ask llm question referencing rag data
+    @ prefix to your prompt: ask llm a question by referencing rag data
-    @+ add youtube transcript to rag
+    @+ add document or youtube transcript to rag
+    $ or $your own prompt (requires llava)
+    - take a screenshot and ask LLM to about the screenshot
+    $+ or $+your own prompt (requires llava)
+    - take a screenshots every 60 seconds (frame_deplay) for a duration and ask LLM to compare screenshot over time frame delay and duration can be changed in config.json

     # translate response from English to Chinese or language defined in config.json prompt
     ! read the response outloud